peccu/lp-php-miniseries/README.md

-# PHP Little Printer miniseries example
+# PHP Little Printer miniseries template

-v1.2.2
+v1.2.3

 This is a PHP website to make it easy to create a [Little Printer](http://bergcloud.com/littleprinter/) miniseries publication: one that delivers your content to subscribers on a regular basis.
 For example, an image every day for 30 days, or a short story twice a week, or specific content to all subscribers on certain dates.

 In addition to this code you will need:

 * A webserver that you can upload PHP files to (most shared hosting accounts will be fine).
+It needs to run PHP v5.1 or greater (see "Setup" below).
 * An account on the [BERG Cloud Remote](http://remote.bergcloud.com/) website.
 * Some content for your publication: a series of small black-and-white images and/or some text in small daily chunks.